fchmainy/k8s-trainings-101/README.md

 --set controller.ingressClass=<b>ingressclass1</b>
 </pre>

-### Ingress Resource
-3. Now that you have installed the Ingress Controller into the **ingress** namespace, you can move on to deploy the Ingress Resources.
+**4. Create Ingress Resource.**.
+Now that you have installed the Ingress Controller into the **ingress** namespace, you can move on to deploy the Ingress Resource to access your application.
 Ingress Resources must be deployed into the application namespaces.

-Next step is creating an Ingress Resource to access your application.
-You can inspire from the example on the official [NGINX INC Github Repository](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples-of-custom-resources/basic-configuration)
+For reference, there is a great example on the official [NGINX INC Github Repository](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples-of-custom-resources/basic-configuration)

-### Access the v1 web application
-In the web application namespace (frontns), we should now deploy the Ingress Resource matching the Ingress Class specified when we deployed the Ingress Controller:
+ - In the web application namespace (frontns), you should now deploy the Ingress Resource matching the Ingress Class specified when you deployed the Ingress Controller:

 <pre>
 apiVersion: k8s.nginx.org/v1